LinuxAtDuke/Intro-To-Linux/README.md

   - screen / tmux - the best thing since self-slicing bread Allows you to connect and disconnect from long running processes and monitor the output.
 Good online "cheat sheets".

-Unit 7 : Simple system administration
+## Unit 7 : Simple system administration

+**Admin access**

-- Admin access    Making changes to the operating system components affects all users.
+Making changes to the operating system components affects all users.
 As such, it requires administrator rights on the Linux system.
 On your class virtual machines you have admin access via the sudo command.
 On real production systems you will probably not have admin access and will need to request changes.

-- apt & yum - installing software
+**apt & yum - installing software**

-  - Linux software is mostly provided by a distribution.
+Linux software is mostly provided by a distribution.
 Software is arranged into packages and groups of packages.
 This is kind-a like an "app store", but everything is free and kept upto date by the distribution.

-  - Examples:
+Examples:

-    * On Red Hat Linux distributions, use yum:yum install scipy
+On Red Hat Linux /CentOS distributions, use yum:

+    yum install scipy

-    * On Ubuntu / Debian distributions, use apt:apt-get install python-numpy
+On Ubuntu / Debian distributions, use apt:

-Day 2 Lab 3: Building a Program from Source
+    apt-get install python-numpy

-- Building an application from source.
+**Building an application from source.**

-  - The best practice is to use software provided by the Linux distribution.
+The best practice is to use software provided by the Linux distribution.
 However, sometimes specialized research software isn't packaged in a common distribution like Ubuntu.
 Also, you may need a new or experimental version of an application or you may need to modify the source code.
-  - In such cases, users may need to compile these programs from their source code and install the binary application in their home directory to be used.
+In such cases, users may need to compile these programs from their source code and install the binary application in their home directory to be used.
+Your linux system must have a C compiler and basic software build tools.

-  - Your linux system must have a C compiler and basic software build tools.
-To install these execute:    sudo apt-get install build-essential
+To install these execute:

+    sudo apt-get install build-essential

-  - Typically, compiling from source code involves the following basic steps:
+Typically, compiling from source code involves the following basic steps:

-    Download and extract the source code
+1. Download and extract the source code
-    Run the configure script: ./configure
+2. Run the configure script: `./configure`
-    Compile the program: make
+3. Compile the program: `make`
-    Install the program: make install
+4. Install the program: `make install`

+** Configure **

-  - The configure script will typically define variables such as where to find dependencies and where to install the resulting executable and library files.
+The configure script will typically define variables such as where to find dependencies and where to install the resulting executable and library files.
 It will usually produce a text file called a Makefile, that you can use to build the application.

-    Useful flags:
+*Useful Flags:*

-      - --prefix -- allows a user to specify the directory to place outputs in once built.
+    --prefix    allows a user to specify the directory to place outputs in once built

-  - make
+** Make **
-    Is the unix command to take the information from the make file and using the resident compiler (usually gcc) build the application from the source libraries provided in the package.
+Make is the unix command to take the information from the make file and using the resident compiler (usually gcc) build the application from the source libraries provided in the package.
+*Useful Arguments:*

-      - test -- a user can run make test to check that the program compile correctly.
-      - clean -- a user can run make clean to clean up any leftovers from a prior failed build of the software.
-      - install -- a user can have make install the binaries and libraries to the appropriate locations as defined by the configure -- prefix option.
+    test       check that the program compile correctly clean      clean up any leftovers from a prior failed build of the software install    install the binaries and libraries to the appropriate locations as defined by the configure --prefix option

-- Building "ViennaRNA"
+## Lab 5 - Building a Program from Source

+In this lab, you will be building "ViennaRNA" from the source package you downloaded in Lab 4.

-  - using our source code we downloaded on day two, run a checksum that the archive is intact
+1. Using the source code you downloaded in Lab 4, run a checksum to ensure that the archive is intact

-  - it should have the following checksum: 93297d5ee34567d5307bf537801fe381
+    It should have the following checksum: 93297d5ee34567d5307bf537801fe381

-  - nce we know it's good, extract the tar.gz archive
+2. Once we know it is good, extract the tar.gz archive
-  - enter the extracted archive directory with cd
+3. Enter the extracted archive directory with `cd`
-  - execute the configure program, with a prefix of $HOME
+4. Execute the `configure` program, with a prefix of `$HOME`
-  - execute make on the newly generated makefile
+5. Execute `make` on the newly generated makefile
-  - make install
+6. If make succeeds in compiling the program, run `make install`
-  - edit your path so that $HOME/bin is preferred
+7. Edit your path so that `$HOME/bin` is preferred
-  - logout and back in to refresh ~/.bashrc
+8. Logout and back in to refresh ~/.bashrc
-  - run which RNAfold to check

-execute programggGgg
+9. Run `which RNAfold` to check that the program is now in your $PATH
+10. Execute `RNAfold` and see if it works